 9. Use a rewards program that gives you miles for everyday purchases.

-10. Convert to a travel rewards credit card.
+10. Get a travel rewards credit card.